khebbie/Dynamicpad/README.markdown

-DynamicPad is a play project to mimic linqpad, only for dynamic languages.
+DynamicPad is a project to mimic linqpad, only for dynamic languages.
+You can do normal REPL stuff and you can do database queries...

 IronRuby is the language of DynamicPad for now, other languages might follow as needed

 I use Massive from Rub Connery to include data access.
 And inject a DynamicModel as tbl into the script.